 The Museum contracts a cleaning company to handle the day to day cleaning of the facility.
 We have a porter on-site daily to handle spills and restrooms, and our evening crew cleans the Museum utilizing hospital grade cleaning agents.
 Our Museum Team members disinfect all the toys, pretend food, balls, sand tools, etc. utilizing EPA approved disinfectant in-between each session and as needed throughout the day.

-There is a designated area with coat racks during cold weather.
-Please be advised that valuables should not be left in this area.
+There are hooks located around the Museum to hang coats during cold weather.
+Please be advised that valuables should not be left unattended.

 Children’s Museum of Atlanta is a 501 (c)(3) non-profit organization and rely on corporate, foundation, and individual donors in order to meet expenses.
 All donations are tax-deductible to the fullest extent of the law.